elementor/elementor-developers-docs/src/editor-controls/selectors.md

 ],
 ```

-It generates a CSS containing the id of the widget instance:
+It generates CSS containing the id of the widget instance:

 ```css
 #elementor-element-1a2b3c4 {